cloudera/hue/docs/sdk/sdk.md

 		etc

-In the example above we have a standard CCS.JBrowser extension.
-It states that it extends CCS.JBrowser, defines a custom className for itself and has an initialize method that invokes the initialize method of CCS.JBrowser using the this.parent method.
+In the example above we have a standard JFrame.Browser extension.
+It states that it extends JFrame.Browser, defines a custom className for itself and has an initialize method that invokes the initialize method of JFrame.Browser using the this.parent method.
 Then we customize the behavior, adding an function callback to the load event.
-Because our function references a property of our JBrowser instance, we need to bind "this" to our function.
+Because our function references a property of our JFrame.Browser instance, we need to bind "this" to our function.
 We then reference a JFrame property for the current url that's loaded.

-There are a lot of other tools that JFrame and JBrowser provide that allow you to customize your application.
+There are a lot of other tools that JFrame and JFrame.Browser provide that allow you to customize your application.
 Many of them don't require you to write any JavaScript at all.

 ##### Running JavaScript For Specific Views